 President make a commitment to the association to serve as described

 - With the President, Vice-President for Diversity, Equity, and Inclusion, Vice-President for Member Services and Education, and Vice-President for Finance, serves as an officer of the association.

 the event that the President is unable to fulfill their responsibilities, assumes the responsibilities of the President during any remaining months of the President-Elect year.

-- Formulates the appropriate business and financial plans for the association with the support of the Executive Director, President, and Immediate Past President.
-Identifies and develops timely task forces as necessary for their presidential year.
+- Develops the appropriate business and financial plans for the association with the support of the Executive Director, President, and Immediate Past President.
+Identifies and assembles timely task forces as necessary for their presidential year.

 - Participates as an active member of special task forces or other committees as requested by the President.